ylkew/coursera-gamification/week-03-notes.md

 Dodgeball was a very successful location based service.
 But they had a chicken-and-egg problem in that the incentive came from participating in your already large dodgeball network.
 New users had no network and so lacked the incentive to get started.

 Dodgeball founder Dennis Crowley's next company was foursquare.
-Foursqaure employed gamification to…
+Foursquare employed gamification to…

-* Engadgement gap
+* Engagement gap
 * Choices
 * Progession
 * Social